josev2046/Extracting-Individual-Streams-from-Multi-Camera-Recordings/README.md

 Most players just look in the main pocket and ignore the side pockets.
 We need a way to reach into the side pockets and pull those extra items out into their own separate rucksacks.

-We do this using a process called **Stream Copying**.
+We do this using a process called **stream copying**.

 We use the "copy" function for this work.
 It tells the software: *"Don't look at the video data, don't compress it, and don't change it.
 Just move it from File A to File B."*

-Because the computer isn't doing any heavy maths to redraw the image (transcoding), the process is:

-* **Instantaneous:** It runs as fast as your hard drive can write data.
-* **Lossless:** The output is mathematically identical to the source.
+Because the computer isn't doing any heavy maths to redraw the image (transcoding), the process is both **instantaneous:** (it runs as fast as your hard drive can write data) and **lossless:** (the output is mathematically identical to the source.)

 Let’s look at a real-world scenario.
 You have a source file containing: